 So, keeping everything managed in a more controlled environment greatly reduces your attack surface.

-We’ve established your developers are not going to leave THEIR terminals.
-It would be outright silly to expect developers not to be able to control their environment to maximize their own productivity.
+deprive developers of the ability to control their environment to maximize their personal productivity.
 So how do we break down the silos and ensure collaboration is seamless?
-GitOps, of course!
+GitOps is the answer.

 The idea of a Git repository is a single source of truth for all code and the beginning of your deployments.
 The core principle on which tools like Spacelift operate.
 GitOps is going to be a central theme for this article.